Recommended starting age: 4 to adult

-At The Music Playground, we are extremely proud of our piano programme.
-As well as piano skills, we strive to provide a strong all-round musical education to our students.
+At The Music Playground, we are extremely proud of our instrumental music programme.
+As well as just learning to play an instrument, we strive to provide a strong all-round musical education to our students.

 Our all-inclusive fee includes: